-Note if your selected fish had a crystallized otolith; keep both otoliths (blind and eyed), fin tissue and length-weight data.
-When completing the market sample report, enter the box and cell number and "Crystallized" in the comment section.
+Note if your selected fish had a crystallized otolith; keep the otolith, fin tissue and length-weight data.
+Enter 'TRUE' for Crystalized otolith in the PowerApp.
+When completing the market sample report, enter the box and cell number(s) and "Crystallized" in the comment section.